Try It Yourself

 1.GetCountryInfo example

-You will get a first view of the Dovetail interface and the way no code integration works.
-You'll be able to 'kick off' a flow, see the result, familiarize yourself with basic components and their functionality at each step of the flow.
+You will get a first look at the Dovetail interface and the way no code integration works.
+You'll be able to "kick off" a flow, see the result, and familiarize yourself with the basic components and their functionality at each step of the flow.

-Make sure you are logged in to your Dovetail demo account and navigate to the Flow Designer.
-The video below guides you through the example and additional details or remarks can be found in the guide underneath the video.
+Make sure you are logged into your Dovetail demo account and navigate to the Flow Designer.
+The video below will walk you through the example and additional details or comments can be found in the guide below the video.

 Flow description